droonga/droonga.org/tutorial/1.0.3/add-replica/index.md

 ## The goal of this tutorial

-Learning steps to add a new node to your existing [Droonga][] cluster, as a replica.
+Learning steps to add a new replica node, and replace a dead replica with new one, for your existing [Droonga][] cluster.

 ## Precondition